consoleuser/Trading-platform/README.md

-# Trading Platform - Web Application
+# Lumora - Crypto Trading Webiste

 Trading Platform is a React + Vite frontend with a Spring Boot backend for crypto trading, wallet management, watchlists, and payments.